JasperHo1228/Customer-Account-Managment/README.md

 More photo have been stored in the repository.

 TOOLS that have been used:
-Backend Part, Spring boot and mySQL
+Backend Part, Spring boot and MYSQL
-Frontend part, I have used javascript css and thymeleaf(HTML).
+Frontend part, I have used Javascript CSS and Thymeleaf(HTML).

 The knowledge that have been used in this project: